-ED.
-Other Transfers
+C. D. Other Transfers

-Best Interest of the Child
+1. Best Interest of the Child

-Transfers from a student's home school shall may be granted at the request of a parent or guardian, when the student has been accepted for enrollment at another school.
-Also, transfers from a student's home school may be granted when it is clearly in the student's best educational interest as determined by the Area Instructional Officer ("AIO").
-All transfer requests, including verification of the parent's approval, shall be submitted by the sending school's principal to the AIO for review.
-When the AIO or designee approves the transfer, the AIO will facilitate the placement of the student.
-Any disputes regarding proposed best interest transfers should be referred to the appropriate Area Instruction Officer or other designated oversight office for resolution.
+Transfers from a student's home school shall be granted at the request of a parent or guardian, when the student has been accepted for enrollment at another school.
+Also, transfers from a student's home school may be granted when it is clearly in the student's best educational interest as determined by the Chief Area Officer ("CAO") Area Instruction Officer ("AIO").
+Any disputes regarding proposed best interest transfers should be referred to the appropriate Chief Area Officer Area Instruction Officer or other designated oversight office for resolution.

-2. Special Education Students With Disabilities
+2. Students With Disabilities